 Legislation and supervisory authorities in Liechtenstein

-VP Bank Ltd, Vaduz, is constituted as a joint-stock company under Liechtenstein law.
+Verwaltungs- und Privat-Bank Aktiengesellschaft (VP Bank), Vaduz, is constituted as a joint-stock company under Liechtenstein law.
 It is the parent company of VP Bank Group.
-The competent supervisory body in its country of its registered office is the Liechtenstein Financial Market Authority (FMA).
-As the bearer shares of the parent company are listed on the SIX Swiss Exchange, VP Bank is also subject to the rules laid down by SIX based on the Swiss Federal Act on Stock Exchanges and Securities Trading and the related implementing ordinances and, as from 1 January 2016, on the basis of the Financial Market Infrastructure Law.
-The business activities of VP Bank Group are supervised by the local competent authorities of each country in which the Group is active through subsidiary companies or representative offices.
+The competent supervisory body in its country of domicile is therefore the Financial Market Authority Liechtenstein (FMA).
+Because the bearer shares of the parent company are listed on SIX Swiss Exchange Ltd, VP Bank is also subject to the rules laid down by SIX on the basis of the Swiss Federal Act on Stock Exchanges and Securities Trading of 1995 and the related implementing ordinances.
+The business activities of VP Bank Group are supervised by the competent authorities of each country in which the Group has subsidiary companies or representative offices.

-In Liechtenstein, the activities of VP Bank are subject primarily to the Act on Banks and Securities Firms (Banking Act, BankA) of 21 October 1992, as well as the Ordinance on Banks and Securities Firms (Banking Ordinance, FL-BankO) of 22 February 1994.
-The Banking Act lays down the framework for the supervisory activities of the FMA.
-The latter – together with the external banking-law auditors, who must in turn possess a licence from the FMA and are also under its supervision – constitutes the main pillar of the Liechtenstein system of supervision.
+In Liechtenstein the activities of VP Bank are subject primarily to the Act on Banks and Finance Companies (Banking Act, BankA) of 21 October 1992, as well as the Ordinance on Banks and Finance Companies (Banking Ordinance, FL-BankV) of 22 February 1994.
+Since January 2008, the Bank has also been subject to the Ordinance on Capital Adequacy and Risk Diversification for Banks and Finance Companies (Capital Adequacy Ordinance, CAO) of 5 December 2006.
+The Banking Act also lays down the general conditions for the supervisory duties of the FMA.
+The latter – together with the statutory auditors, who must possess a licence from the FMA and are also under its supervision – constitutes the main pillar of the Liechtenstein system of supervision.

-Under the Banking Act, banks and securities firms in Liechtenstein can offer a comprehensive array of financial services.
-The Law on Professional Due Diligence to Combat Money Laundering, Organised Crime and Terrorist Financing (Due Diligence Act, DDA) of 11 December 2008 and its related Ordinance (Due Diligence Ordinance, DDO) of 17 February 2009 – in conjunction with the article on money-laundering contained in Art.
-165 of the Liechtenstein Penal Code – constitute the relevant legal foundations for the entire financial services sector in Liechtenstein.
-These were revised on repeated occasions and comply with international requirements and standards.
+Under the Banking Act, banks and securities firms in Liechtenstein can offer a broad array of financial services.
+The Law on Professional Due Diligence to Combat Money Laundering, Organised Crime and Terrorist Financing (Due Diligence Act, DDA) of 11 December 2008 and its related ordinance (Due Diligence Ordinance, DDO) of 17 February 2009 – in conjunction with the money-laundering article of the Liechtenstein Penal Code – constitute the legal foundation for due diligence that must be observed by each liable individual in Liechtenstein’s financial services sector.
+The DDO corresponds to international requirements and was revised especially in early 2009 to reflect the implementation of the EC Directive of 26 October 2005 on the prevention of the use of the financial system for the purpose of money laundering and terrorist financing (3rd Money Laundering Directive), the EC Directive of 1 August 2006 (Politically Exposed Persons, PEP Directive) as well as the recommendations of the International Monetary Fund.

-Within the scope of its business activities, and the financial services offered by it, VP Bank must, in particular, observe the following laws and related ordinances:
+Within the scope of its business activities, i.e. the provision of financial services, VP Bank must, among other things, observe the following additional laws and related ordinances:

 - Payment Services Act (PSA);

-- Law on Certain Undertakings for Collective Investments in Transferable Securities (UCITSA);
+- Law on Undertakings for Collective Investment in Transferable Securities (UCITSA);

 - Law Governing the Disclosure of Information Relating to Issuers of Securities (Disclosure Act, DA);